 Our drivers are:

-For more details about our curriculum please read our Curriculum Policy Sept 2019
+For more details about our curriculum please read our Curriculum Intent Guidance Sept 2019

 In our school we teach topics for our creative curriculum.
 Teachers plan around the theme but take learning objectives from their year groups learning objectives.